molecule/molecule.github.io/_trips/quick-travel-tips.md

 comments: true
 tags: [Travel]
 date: 2018-10-14
 description: For tips and notes that don't need to be in their own post.
+St. Louis, Kansas City,
 image: https://github.com/molecule/molecule.github.io/blob/master/src/img/map-image.svg
 ---
-## Visit St Louis
+## St Louis
 Definitely visit the City Museum!
 An epic, climbable indoor/outdoor jungle gym.
 There's no way it's safe.
 Be sure to buy kneepads.

 Shaved Duck - I've eaten here many times, and was only disappointed on the most recent visit.
 Try it again.
 Burnt Ends are better than they sound.
 Skip the dense, dry cornbread.